Ayo Dosunmu: 2018–19 season

+2019–20 season

 Dosunmu hit a last-second jump shot in a 64–62 win over Michigan on January 25, 2020, and finished with 27 points.
 On February 11, Dosunmu was injured late in a 70–69 loss to Michigan State.
 Despite an MRI showing no structural damage, Dosunmu missed the following game against Rutgers.
 In his return from injury, Dosunmu scored 24 points in a 62–56 win at Penn State.
 At the close of the regular season, Dosunmu was named to the First Team All-Big Ten by the media and Second Team by the coaches.
 As a sophomore, Dosunmu averaged 16.6 points, 4.3 rebounds, and 3.3 assists per game.
 Following the season, Dosunmu declared for the 2020 NBA draft.
 Dosunmu withdrew from the draft to return to Illinois for his junior season on July 31, 2020.

+2020–21 season

 In his junior season debut on November 25, 2020, Dosunmu recorded 28 points, 10 rebounds and five assists in a 122–60 win against North Carolina A&T. On December 12, he scored a career-high 36 points in an 81–78 loss to Missouri.
 On February 6, 2021, he became the third player in program history to register a triple-double, with 21 points, 12 rebounds and 12 assists in a 75–60 victory over Wisconsin.
 On February 20, Dosunmu recorded his second triple-double, with 19 points, 10 rebounds and 10 assists in a 94–63 win over Minnesota.
-On February 23, Dosunmu suffered a broken nose during a 81–72 loss to Michigan State.
+On February 23, Dosunmu suffered a broken nose during an 81–72 loss to Michigan State.
 On March 14, he recorded 16 points and nine rebounds in a 91–88 win over Ohio State in the Big Ten Men's Basketball Championship game.
 He was named the Big Ten tournament Most Outstanding Player.
 Dosunmu was a consensus first-team All-American and won the Bob Cousy Award as top point guard in the nation.
 On April 6, 2021, Dosunmu declared for the 2021 NBA draft, ending his three-year career with Illinois.

+Legacy

 On January 6, 2022, Dosunmu's number 11 was honored by the Illini.